How to Get to the Amalfi Coast from Naples

 If your plane lands in Naples Capodichino International Airport, you will need to travel first to the town of Sorrento to reach the Amalfi Coast.

-- By Curreri bus to Sorrento, which can be boarded directly outside Terminal 1 at the Naples airport.
-Tickets cost about €10 and can be purchased directly from the driver.
+By Curreri bus to Sorrento, which can be boarded directly outside Terminal 1 at the Naples airport.
+Tickets cost about EUR 10 and can be purchased directly from the driver.

-- By Alibus bus to the center of Naples, which leaves from outside Terminal 1 and transport passengers to Napoli Centrale (Naples Central) Trenitalia railway station in Piazza Garibaldi.
-Tickets cost about €5 and can be purchased directly from the driver.
+By Alibus shuttle to the center of Naples, which leaves from outside Terminal 1 and transports passengers to Napoli Centrale (Naples Central) Trenitalia railway station in Piazza Garibaldi.
+Tickets cost about EUR 5 and can be purchased online or directly from the driver.
 Once at the station, follow the signs for the Circumvesuviana train, the local train located beneath the main station.
 From here you can catch trains which will take you to Sorrento in about an hour.

 Useful websites for the airport, buses, and taxis: